 The Metropolitan Opera reopens with a historic first performance by a black composer.

-The Metropolitan Opera reopens Monday with a history-making debut — the first piece by a Black composer – after an 18-month closure owing to the coronavirus pandemic and protracted labor battles with its musicians and crew.
+The Metropolitan Opera resumed Monday with a history-making debut — the first work by a Black composer – after an 18-month closure due to the coronavirus pandemic and protracted labor battles with its musicians and personnel.

-Terence Blanchard, the top-tier jazz trumpeter and Spike Lee’s go-to film score master for three decades, will perform “Fire Shut Up In My Bones” at the preeminent US opera company.
+Terence Blanchard, a top-tier jazz trumpeter and Spike Lee’s go-to film score master for three decades, composed “Fire Shut Up In My Bones,” a dramatic opera focusing on the tensions of growing up a Black man in the American South.

-It was unknown when “Fire” was first announced in 2019, when it was unclear when it would arrive in Manhattan.
+When the top American opera company originally announced its upcoming staging in 2019, it was unclear when “Fire” would arrive in Manhattan.

 However, throughout the summer of 2020, months of Black Lives Matter protests resonated across the country and beyond, giving the project a new sense of urgency.